CAFapi/opensuse-tomcat-image/README.md

 ### PostgreSQL Client
 [PostgreSQL Client](https://www.postgresql.org/docs/current/static/app-psql.html) is pre-installed in the container. psql is a terminal-based front-end to PostgreSQL.
 It enables you to type in queries interactively, issue them to PostgreSQL, and see the query results.
 Alternatively, input can be from a file or from command line arguments.
 In addition, psql provides a number of meta-commands and various shell-like features to facilitate writing scripts and automating a wide variety of tasks.

+### DejaVu Fonts
+[DejaVu Fonts](https://dejavu-fonts.github.io/) is pre-installed in the container.
+The DejaVu fonts are a font family based on the Bitstream Vera Fonts.
+Its purpose is to provide a wider range of characters while maintaining the original look and feel through the process of collaborative development.

 ### Startup Scripts
 Any executable scripts added to the `/startup/startup.d/` directory will be automatically run each time the container is started (assuming the image entrypoint is not overwritten).